yangfcm/angular-bootcamp/payment-form/README.md

 # PaymentForm

-Create a credit card form using Angular Reactive Form.
+Create a credit card form using Angular Reactive Form and a simple email form using Angular template form.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.